Edvin-san/Composearch/README.md

 # Composearch
-Composearch (pronounced compo-search) is a simple composable search engine powered by Scala.
+Composearch (pronounced compo-search) is a composable text search engine powered by Scala.

 ### Installation